kamilsk/semaphore/README.md

 ### Update

 This library is using [SemVer](http://semver.org) for versioning and is not [BC](https://en.wikipedia.org/wiki/Backward_compatibility)-safe.
-Therefore do not use `go get -u` to update it, use [Glide](https://glide.sh) or something similar for this purpose.
+Therefore, do not use `go get -u` to update it, use [Glide](https://glide.sh) or something similar for this purpose.

 ## Feedback